 In ’87, another band called Michael’s Uncle started in Prague.
 It started out with an early 70s NYC punk/underground style, but later became quite fast and distorted.
 In ’89 they recorded a great tape called “Svine!” (“Pigs!” released on LP as well in ’92) and in ’90, they self-released an LP called “The End Of Dark Psychedelia.”
 Their approach to hardcore was original: they had a few blasting harsh tunes, but also slower and heavier psychedelic compositions as well, with madman screaming.
 This is one of the bands that got good attention even in the West, where they played a good number of gigs in ’90 and ’91 before they split up.

 Other interesting hardcore bands were Nasrot (a quite raw and brutal demo recorded in ’88, LP in ’91, still playing but now in Faith No More/Rage Against The Machine style), and two bands from Brno: Insania (later—after a Secret Police intervention—Skimmed) and S.R.K.
 The first played thrashcore at blazing speed, and the second played chaotic punk at first, and later grind/noisecore in the A.C. or Brigada do Odio vein.
 Both bands started in ’87.
 S.R.K. split up in ’92; Insania is still playing.

 Various Issues Needed to be Dealt With

-Written by our friend Filip Fuchs who sadly passed out on 10.01.2016 after a hard battle with cancer.
+Written in June 2002 by our friend Filip Fuchs who sadly passed away on 10.01.2016 after a hard battle with cancer.
 Rest in peace!